crowbar/crowbar-core/crowbar_framework/doc/default/cisco_ucs/index.md

 via its XML-based API server, and can perform the following
 functions:

-* Instantiate UCS service profiles for SUSE Cloud compute and storage nodes from predefined UCS service profile templates.
+* Instantiate UCS service profiles for SUSE OpenStack Cloud compute and storage nodes from predefined UCS service profile templates.
 * Reboot and power up/down nodes.